-Management believes that, after giving effect to the Reprioritization, the Company's cash and cash equivalents and marketable securities of \$90 million \$74.1 million as of September 30, 2023 March 31, 2024 will allow the Company to fund its operations and meet its liquidity requirements into mid-2024, the second half of 2024.
-However, the ultimate expected cost benefit of resulting from the Reprioritization cannot be assured, and there can be no assurance that we will be able to extend our cash runway by restructuring or amending meeting the conditions for additional funding under the terms of our OFA Facilities (as defined Credit Agreement (defined below) or otherwise.
+Management believes that, after giving effect to the Reprioritization and other restructuring actions, the Company's cash and cash equivalents of \$74.1 million \$56.3 million as of March 31, 2024 June 30, 2024 will allow the Company to fund its operations and meet its liquidity requirements into the second half end of 2024.
+However, the ultimate expected cost benefit resulting from the Reprioritization cannot be assured, and there can be no assurance that we will be able to extend our cash runway by meeting the conditions for additional funding under the terms of our Credit Agreement (defined below) or otherwise.
 In addition, the failure to raise additional financing in accordance with the minimum capital raising requirements of our Credit Agreement would trigger an event of default thereunder.
 The Fourth Amendment to our Credit Agreement includes covenants that we will receive, (i) after March 20, 2024, which is the effective date of the Fourth Amendment, and on or before April 15, 2024, at least \$25.0 million in gross proceeds from the issuance of our common stock, warrants and/or pre-funded warrants, and/or in non-refundable cash consideration from partnering transactions entered into after March 20, 2024 (so long as such partnering transactions would not require us or any of our subsidiaries to make any cash investments in connection with the partnering transactions and no such cash investments are made), and (ii) after March 20, 2024 and on or before November 30, 2024, at least \$50.0 million (for the avoidance of doubt, inclusive of amounts previously counted toward the preceding clause (i)) in gross proceeds from the issuance of our common stock, warrants and/or pre-funded warrants, and/or in cash and/or non-cash consideration (measured at fair market value, as determined by the Administrative Agent (as defined in the Credit Agreement) in its sole discretion from partnering transactions entered into after March 20, 2024.
 Failure to perform this covenant would constitute (A) a default under the Credit Agreement and (B) an event of default under the Credit Agreement, subject to a cure period in the case of clause (i) of the preceding sentence, until May 15, 2024.
 For the avoidance of doubt, failure to perform clause (ii) would constitute an immediate event of default under the Credit Agreement without any cure or grace period.